lks-ai/anynode/README.md

 ## Coming Soon
 - Saving the generated functions in your workflows
 - Multiple Inputs and outputs
-- Use Local LLMs like vLLM and Ollama (any that support openai chat completions)

 ## If you're still here
 Let's enjoy some stuff I made while up all night!